-This sourdough french toast recipe starts with great ingredients, and lets them shine.
-Delicious sourdough bread dipped in a mixture of pasture raised eggs, milk and a pinch of cinnamon.
-Then drizzled with local honey.
+This easy sourdough french toast recipe starts with slices of fresh sourdough bread, dipped in a mixture of pasture raised eggs, milk and a pinch of cinnamon.

 I’m vacationing in Fairview North Carolina this week, just outside Asheville.
 Farmers market season is in full swing and we arrived on Friday night.
 That means I was up early on Saturday to head to the market in search of veggies, eggs, meat and so on.

-I was also planning to buy a loaf of long-fermented sourdough bread at the market, instead something even better happened.
-I found a bakery minutes from where we’re staying that makes a true sourdough bread – fermented for three days.
+I was also planning to buy a loaf of homemade sourdough bread at the market, instead something even better happened.
+I found a bakery minutes from where we’re staying that makes a true sourdough bread – it’s long-fermented for three days.
 Three days you guys, that’s a rare find!

-As soon as I saw this beautiful loaf of sourdough bread from Rise Above Bakehouse I knew it was destined for french toast.
+As soon as I saw this beautiful loaf of sourdough bread from Rise Above Bakehouse I knew it was destined for my easy french toast recipe.
 Look at all those delicious pockets of airy goodness!

-Starting with delicious sourdough bread is the key to the perfect french toast.
+Starting with quality sourdough bread is the key to the perfect french toast.

 Real sourdough has been fermented for at least 6 to 12 hours, which gives it an airy, chewy texture.

-This makes sourdough bread perfect for french toast because it can hold up to the eggs without getting soggy.
+This chewy texture makes sourdough bread perfect for french toast because it can hold up to the eggs without getting soggy.

-I made this sourdough french toast with eggs from Dry Ridge Farm.
+I made this sourdough french toast with pasture raised eggs from Dry Ridge Farm in North Carolina.

 When I knew I was making sourdough french toast, it called to be drizzled with this honey.